JeffHughes/BrowserBasedLESS/README.md

 No pre-processors.

 ###Libarary Features
-- Allow CSS classes to "bbless" (suedo-inherit) other classes
+- Allow CSS classes to {bless} (suedo-inherit) other classes
 - Validate site-specific CSS usage with meaningful errors

-####BBlessed items
+####BBLESSed items
-BBlessed items are selectors that are "BBlessed" with the classes of other selectors.
+{bless}ed items have style sheet selectors that are {bless}ed with the classes of other selectors.
 It works a lot like inheritence.
-But, it's not really inheritence, we're just adding classes (using our own keywords for clarity).  *Selectors can have multiple "bblessings".*
+But, it's not really inheritence, we're just adding classes (using our own keywords for clarity).

 ```

 .button-primary {
-    @bbless btn;
+    @bless-with btn;
-    @bbless btn-primary;
+    @bless-with btn-primary;
     display: block;
     margin: 5px;
 }

 button {
-    @bbless button-primary;
+    @bless-with button-primary;
 }

 ```

-In this first example, all button elements are "bblessed" by the .button-primary class.
+In this first example, all button elements are {bless}ed by the .button-primary class.
+The .button-primary class has multiple {bless}ings ('btn' and 'btn-primary').
+So, button elements don't need any additional decoration at all.

 ```